nikhil1007/Graph_Coloring-and-Red_Black_Tree/README.md

-# Application of Graph coloring problem
+# Application of Graph Coloring problem

 This project aims at understanding the graph coloring problem and its applications.
 On a high-level below are the tasks involved:
 <li> Read an input text file containing details about student and the courses they are currently enrolled.